neznajko/lift/README.md

 * visual

-  Ze old hacker (xterm control seq).
-It automatically sets *--simula* as well.
-I probably had to upload a video showing the simulation, but I've made only a screenshot at the end of the following command:
+  probably had to upload a video showing the simulation, but I've made only a screenshot at the end of the that command:

   ```lift.py -n 30 --lambda 1.5 --visual --nlifts 2```